yuezhang914/so_long/README.md

 so_long — Project Overview

-# What this project is:
+# What this project is

 so_long is a simple 2D collect-and-exit game.
 The player moves on a map represented by characters, collects all C (collectibles), then reaches the exit E to complete the level.
 Maps are described by .ber files (rectangular tiles, walls marked as 1, etc.).
 The game uses the X11 MinilibX (mini graphics library) for graphics, keyboard events, and rendering.

 This repository is my implementation from scratch following the project specification.
 It includes the mandatory part and bonus extensions (enemies, animations, HUD, etc.).

-# What I did:
+# What I did

 I implemented the full game pipeline: map loading and validation, rendering, player input handling, level reachability checks (pathfinding), and the bonus features (enemies, animations, HUD).
 Specifically I: